exercism/rust/concepts/string/about.md

 ## More

 String is a rich datatype with several methods and macros built around it.
-Check out [the standard library documentation](https://doc.rust-lang.org/std/string/struct.String.html) for all of member methods and functionality provided by String.
+Check out [the standard library documentation](https://doc.rust-lang.org/std/string/struct.String.html) for all of the member methods and functionality provided by String.